Frequently Asked Questions

 How many trays should I start with as a beginner?

-Start with 2-4 trays and stagger planting every 3-4 days.
+Start with 2 to 4 trays and stagger planting every 3 to 4 days.
 This gives you a continuous harvest and helps you learn the process without waste.
 Once comfortable, scale up based on your consumption or sales needs.

-Read our blog: Where to Start with Growing Microgreens: A Complete Beginner's Guide
+Read our blog: How to Start Growing Microgreens: A Beginner's Guide

 What are the fastest microgreens to grow?